phac-nml/irida-next/docs-site/docs/configuration/ga4gh_wes.md

   headers: { '<some header key>': '<some header value>' }
 ```

-Only `server_url_endpoint` is required by default, but depending on your GA4GH WES server configuration the others might also be needed.
+Only `server_url_endpoint` is required by default, but depending on your GA4GH WES server configuration the other fields may also be required.

 #### server_url_endpoint: *Required